x00tex/hackTheBox/Boxes/linux/Retired/feline/README.md

 1. The `PersistentManager` is enabled and it’s using a `FileStore`
 2. The attacker is able to upload a file with **arbitrary content**, has control over the filename and knows the location where it is uploaded
-3. There are gadgets in the `classpath` that can be used for a Java deserialization attack
+3. There are gadgets in the `classpath` that can be used for a Java de-serialization attack

 **Attack**

-using a specifically crafted request, the attacker will be able to trigger remote code execution via deserialization of the file under their control.
+using a specifically crafted request, the attacker will be able to trigger remote code execution via de-serialization of the file under their control.

 **exploit**